 Surname Searches & Genealogy Message Boards

-- Italian Names & Surnames page (on this site) - distribution maps and other interesting statistical databases on Italian Names & Names in general on the Italy Names Page: This
+- Italian Names & Surnames page (on site)- distribution maps and other interesting statistical databases on Italian Names & Names in general

 - BYU Family History Archive - The Family History Archive is a collection of published genealogy and family history books.
 The archive includes histories of families, county and local histories, how-to books on genealogy, genealogy magazines and periodicals (including some international), medieval books (including histories and pedigrees), gazetteers and more.